perpetualintelligence/docs/docfx_project/articles/terminal/concepts/routers.md

 ```

 ## Terminal TCP Router
-The framework supports xref:OneImlx.Terminal.Runtime.TerminalTcpRouter that allows terminal applications to function as servers, capable of receiving commands over TCP/IP from multiple clients concurrently.
+The framework supports @OneImlx.Terminal.Runtime.TerminalTcpRouter that allows terminal applications to function as servers, capable of receiving commands over TCP/IP from multiple clients concurrently.
 It ensures that commands are efficiently routed to the appropriate terminal runners, enabling effective command processing and response handling back to clients."

 ```csharp
 // Setup the terminal context and run the router as a TCP server indefinitely